 The School of Communication operates on a rolling admissions basis for our graduate programs.
 Learn more about our admissions process.

-The new master’s degree in Media, Technology & Democracy is a flexible program for working professionals.
-The first cohort will start in fall of 2021.
+The MA in Media, Technology & Democracy is a flexible program for working professionals.
 You can enroll either as a full- or part-time student.
 On a full-time schedule, you will be expected to complete the required 30 credit hours in one year, including an online-only summer term.
 During the fall term, you will study with a small cohort of PhD students to complete core classes.
 In the spring term, you can pursue more personal interests, choosing two electives from courses at SOC, or AU’s School of International Service, School of Public Administration, the Game Studies program, or elsewhere in our consortium of DC-based universities.
-You will also complete a research practicum, either within your current place of employment or at one of our partner institutions.
 During the summer term, you will develop and execute your research thesis project, via online guidance and supervision, giving you even more flexibility.

 You will have many opportunities to develop an area of expertise, choosing electives from among the courses at SOC, School of International Service, School of Public Administration, the Game Studies program, and the broader consortium of DC-based universities.
 Your final research practicum provides another opportunity to specialize and to examine a specific policy question more deeply.